 Center for Medicare Services presentation on new Medicare Cards

-(left to right) Dr. Renard Murray Center for Medicare & Medicaid Services, Cindy Brown JCS and Co-Chair of Elder Issue/Mayor Initiative on Aging Committee, Carlos Gimenez, Mayor, Teri Busse Arvesu, Senior Advocate, Office of the Mayor,
+(L to R: Dr. Renard Murray Center for Medicare & Medicaid Services, Cindy Brown JCS and Co-Chair of Elder Issue/Mayor Initiative on Aging Committee, Carlos Gimenez, Mayor, Teri Busse Arvesu, Senior Advocate, Office of the Mayor,

 Medicare recipients will soon receive their new card between April 2018 and April 2019.
 The Social Security Numbers have been removed to help keep your identity more secure.
 Cards will arrive at different times.

 The new card will not change the coverage of your benefits.
 Make sure your mailing address is up-to-date.
 To make a change, visit My Social Security account online or call 1-800-772-1213.

 Affordable Housing Search

 The U.S. Department of Housing and Urban Development gives funds directly to apartment owners, who lower the rents they charge low-income tenants.
 You can find low-rent apartments for senior citizens and people with disabilities, as well as for families and individuals.

 The Helen Sawyer Assisted Living Facility is designed to meet the physical and emotional needs of elderly public housing residents.

 Community Action and Human Services offers a variety of elderly assistance programs including Care Planning, Foster Grandparents, Home Care, Meals on Wheels, Senior Centers and more.
 Learn more about the services.

 Meals on Wheels